New Qualification Guidelines for Bariatric Surgery, Los Angeles

 • And live longer

-Start now and you could find yourself losing significant amounts of weight before you know it, 50% to 70% of that weight to be exact.
+Start now, and you could lose significant amounts of weight before you know it, 50% to 70% of that weight.

 Doctor Babak Moeinolmolki can help if you have tried everything to lose weight but to no avail.